Top Consumer Choice

 Open enrollment: Open enrollment is the time period in which you can enroll in a health insurance plan for the following calendar year.
 There are great ways to prepare for open enrollment and some pitfalls to avoid.
 Open enrollment is November 1 through December 15.

-Out-of-pocket expenses: This is how much you pay for health care after your health care coverage kicks in.
+Out-of-pocket expenses: This is how much you pay for health care after your insurance company has been billed.

 Out-of-pocket maximum/Out of pocket limit: This is the maximum that you will pay for health insurance in one year.
 It includes co-payments and the deductible.
-Once this amount is met, any additional health services you receive are covered by the insurance company.
+Once this amount is met, any additional health services covered under your plan are fully covered by the insurance company.
+If your health plan has a maximum benefit amount, your insurer will cover up to that amount for your medical bills.

 PCP: A primary care physician is the general doctor who takes care of your most essential and basic check-ups and health needs.
 PCPs can refer you to specialists if necessary.

-Pre-existing condition: These are health conditions or illness that existed prior to an individual seeking health insurance and conditions that an individual has already seen a doctor for.
+Pre-existing condition: These are health conditions or illness that existed prior to an individual seeking health insurance.
+Conditions that an individual has already seen a doctor for are usually considered pre-existing medical conditions.

 Qualifying health insurance: Health insurance plans have to meet certain coverage and cost requirements to be considered qualifying health insurance under the Affordable Care Act.
 Minimum Essential Coverage (MEC) is another term used to describe qualifying health insurance.

-Special enrollment period: If you are going through a change in life, like having a baby, you are allowed to update or change your health insurance plan.
+Special enrollment period: If you experience a qualifying life event, like having a baby, you are allowed to update or change your health insurance plan without waiting for the next open enrollment period.

 Subsidies: If your income is between 100 and 400 percent of the federal poverty line, you may qualify for a tax credit subsidy on your insurance premium.
-It makes a monthly premium more affordable.
+It helps make a monthly premium more affordable.

 VA health benefits: The government provides health insurance to military veterans through the Veterans’ Affairs Office and its hospitals.